Blog

 • Overweight: The belly hangs straight across, parallel to the floor.

-The Brutal Consequences of Obesity
+The Health Consequences of Obesity

 How to Diet an Obligate Carnivore Safely

-2. Transition to Wet Food: High-quality canned wet food is mostly water (hydration) and pure muscular protein.
-It is incredibly filling but possesses significantly fewer empty carbohydrates than dry kibble.
+2. Transition to Wet Food: High-quality canned wet food is mostly water and animal protein.
+It is filling but lower in empty carbohydrates than dry kibble.

 Conclusion